Please see caption below story.

 Decommissioned in 1915, the light station now regularly hosts school groups, scientists and artists through programs supported by the Nature Coast Biological Station, part of the University of Florida Institute of Food and Agricultural Sciences.
 The island is only open to the general public during open house events.

 Located three miles off Cedar Key in the Gulf of Mexico, Seahorse Key is part of the Cedar Key National Wildlife Refuge and home to the Seahorse Key Marine Laboratory.
-The laboratory is managed by UF/IFAS, UF College of Liberal Arts and Sciences, and Santa Fe College.
+The laboratory is managed by UF/IFAS, with contributions from UF College of Liberal Arts and Sciences, and Santa Fe College.

 Guests can reach the island by water taxis available at the Cedar Key docks or are welcome to use their own boats.
 To learn more about Seahorse Key, go to the UF/IFAS Nature Coast Biological Station website, or call Mendy Allen at 352-222-8585.
 Water taxi fees vary by service.